Drawdown Severity Score Methodology

 The Drawdown Severity Score is computed through a five-step statistical process applied independently to each asset:

-1. Calculate the current drawdown percentage.
-We determine the asset's all-time high closing price and express the current price as a percentage decline from that peak.
+- Calculate the current drawdown percentage.
+We determine the asset's highest closing price on record and express the current price as a percentage decline from that peak.
 For example, if a stock's all-time high is $200 and the current price is $160, the current drawdown is -20%.

 Score Interpretation